[About] • [Blog] • [Contact] • [It] • [Facebook] • [Twitter] • [Instagram]

 Two-time world record holder at the International Collegiate Programming Contest (ICPC); the world records are still unbeaten despite fierce competition from Russia, China, USA, Japan, and many more countries in Europe.

 Giuseppe Macario, PhD, born in Rome on June 5th 1981 (5/6/1981 EU format, or 6/5/1981), is considered one of the Italian experts in 3D virtual environments and virtual reality.
 He has authored Italian and English publications about the history and applications of virtual worlds in various fields of culture and science (education, medicine, logistics, economics, management, etc.), focusing on Second Life and its open source OpenSimulator/Hypergrid variant.
 Using optimized ANSI-C, Giuseppe Macario set two world records at the ACM International Collegiate Programming Contest in the early 2000s, which are still unbeaten.
 One of the problem (MIDI preprocessing) was not solved by the Harvard University team, which was going to win the world title in the same year.
 Giuseppe Macario teaches and participates in research initiatives at universities in Italy and America, and has been an entrepreneur since 2003.
 His passion for the Italian cultural and artistic heritage, developed during the years of Reuters' Second Life Italian bureau, combined with an inquisitive and eclectic mind, prompted Giuseppe Macario to write screenplays for TV productions, including a short featuring Julia Roberts.
-He is fluent in four languages: Italian, English, Spanish, Japanese.
+He is fluent in four languages: Italian, English, German, Japanese, and is a member of Free Flights to Italy NGO.

 Giuseppe Macario's last book about Second Life can be requested at the Library of Congress in the US.
 It is distributed under a free license (Creative Commons).
 A new book about the presence of Amazon in Second Life is also available.